MichaelBosello/f1tenth-RL-BDI/README.md

 # F1TENTH-RL-BDI

-Implementation of a BDI driver agent that uses BDI plans for high-level path planning and Reinforcement Learing for low level control.
+Implementation of a BDI driver agent that uses BDI plans for high-level path planning and Reinforcement Learning for low level control.

 This work is based on the [Jason-RL](https://github.com/MichaelBosello/jacamo-rl) framework and the [f1tenth-rl](https://github.com/MichaelBosello/f1tenth-RL) project.
 You can find additional useful documentation in those repo.